 Web Browser: You must have Google Chrome installed to interact with the Flipper Zero when we load software via the Web Updater.
 Sorry, no love for Safari.

 qFlipper application: Start by downloading the qFlipper application from the Flipper Zero Update Page.
 This will be our primary tool for interacting with your Flipper Zero.
-Flipper Zero Update Page

 Flipper web updater: For loading firmware and applications directly from your computer, visit the Flipper web updater.
 We will be using this in later labs.
 Please bookmark it for future reference.
-Flipper web updater

 Flipper iOS or Android app: Visit the Apple or Android App stores to download the Flipper Mobile App to your mobile devices.

-NFC Tools for your computer: Essential for specific labs, download NFC Tools from PC NFC Tools.
+NFC Tools for your computer: Essential for specific labs, download PC NFC Tools.

 NFC Tools for mobile devices: This app is also available for download from the Apple or Android App stores.